scott-buchanan/trakt-vue/README.md

 - Read Reviews for episodes, shows, movies
 - View list of actors for episodes, shows, movies

+## Upcoming features
+- Movies (WIP)
+- Mobile support
+- Write reviews
+- Rate episode/show/movie will also push to TMDB
+- List seasons in TV Show details
+- Actors section (instead of linking off to IMDb)

+More will be added to this list as I think of things to add.

 ## Project setup
 ```
 yarn